Ian-MacGregor/DyalogDockerARM64/README.md

 ## Extending the dyalog/dyalog Container

-You can build your own container images based on `dyalog/dyalog` using the statement `FROM dyalog/dyalog` in a dockerfile.
+You can build your own container images based on `dyalog-ARM` using the statement `FROM dyalog-ARM` in a dockerfile.
 This will give you a container which contains the Dyalog APL interpreter as `/opt/mdyalog/19.0/64/unicode/dyalog`.

 Review the [entrypoint](https://github.com/Dyalog/DyalogDocker/blob/master/entrypoint) script for an example of how to launch the interpreter.